 The gloss effect can be even further refined as the metallised labels are easily processed with different printing processes.
 In this way, the metallic labels are not only a robust security measure, but at the same time as a chic design detail.

 Protective laminate.
 Gloss and protection can also be applied to the labels with a special protective laminate.
 The transparent protective layer is optionally available in matt or glossy, but both variants ensure that the visual appearance of the labels is particularly pronounced and at the same time long lasting.

 Blind embossing.
 This type of finishing is not about colour accentuation but about the feel, in which certain areas of the label surface are raised.
 Strictly speaking, this applies only to high-relief embossing, which produces sublime elements that are located higher than the rest of the surface.
 Deep embossing works precisely the other way round, here the desired elements being lowered.

-Nevertheless, both approaches ensure a play with light and shadow, which cannot be otherwise turned into reality, through the higher or lower contours.
-In addition, the label becomes more interesting when being touched as it is not completely smooth but can be felt correctly in its individual elements.
+Nevertheless, both approaches ensure an otherwise unrealisable play with light and shadow through the higher or lower contours.
+In addition, the label becomes more interesting when being touched, because it is not completely smooth, but can be felt correctly in its individual elements.

-Design, finishing and function of labels can be adapted to the individual wishes of our customers in many different ways.
-Special colours are just as possible as smart labelling, in order to be able to transmit as much information as possible by means of a label, in logistics, as an example.
-If optical questions are in the foreground, specially designed bar codes are real eye-catchers that quickly turn a necessary packaging element into a visual unique selling proposition.
-From simple to fine – with our range and our experience, we fulfil every customer wish and thus create individual and high-quality labels completely according to your needs.
+Design, refinement and function of labels can be adapted to the individual wishes of our customers in many different ways.
+Special colours are just as possible as smart labelling, in order to be able to transmit as much information as possible by means of a label in logistics, for example.
+If optical questions are in the foreground, specially designed barcodes are real eye-catchers that quickly turn a necessary packaging element into a visual unique selling proposition.
+From simple to noble - with our range and our experience, we fulfill every customer request and create individual and high-quality labels according to your needs.